run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/release/use/relate-information-to-release.md

-title: Relate information to the release request
+title: Relate information to the release
 Description: It's possible to link the release to other functionalities.
-#Relate information to the release request
+#Relate information to the release
 It's possible to link the release to other functionalities, for example: change, projects and others, intended to include further information when executing the release.

 Before getting started